Direside/crystal-factions-site/game_rules.md

 1. Flip the **priority token**, or another fair, 2-sided coin to determine who has priority first.
 Place the **priority token** in the play area of the player who won.

+### Starting Hand

+Draw up to 7 cards from your **Faction Deck**.
+Look at the cards and choose any number of cards to put on the bottom of your Faction Deck and then replace them with cards from your **Basic Deck**.

 ## Gameplay

-### Starting Hand

-Draw up to 7 cards from either deck.
-You may draw one at a time and draw from either deck in any order Flip the first token to see who goes first.
-The winner keeps the token

 ### Turn Phases

 1. Start of Round